isomerpages/nlb-biblioasia/_holding-area/Choo Seng Quee, A Giant of Singapore Football.md

 Finishing second in their qualifying group after a 0–4 drubbing by Indonesia, the Lions eventually finished runner-up in the playoff following a 0–1 defeat to Hong Kong in the group final.[^42] &nbsp;

-All this, of course, was a lead-up to the historic Malaysia Cup win in May 1977.&nbsp;
+All this, of course, was a lead-up to the historic Malaysia Cup win in May 1977.

+##### Choo holding back tears

 #### **Sacrifices and Accolades**